franklinqin0/blog/docs/algo/balanced-binary-tree.md

         if not rightIsBalanced:
             return False, 0

-        # if the subtrees are balanced, check if the current tree is balancedusing their height
+        # if the subtrees are balanced, check if the current tree is balanced using their height
         return (abs(leftHeight - rightHeight) < 2), 1 + max(leftHeight, rightHeight)
     return balanced(root)[0]
 ```